Want to save money on your car insurance? Find and compare free custom quotes here.

 The GMC Sierra 1500 is the most popular vehicle in Arkansas, which could play right into your insurance premiums.
 Certain vehicles are riskier for insurance companies because data shows may show that these vehicles have more accidents or owners file more claims.
 A higher theft rate, purchase price, repair costs, accident rate and failed safety tests can all lead to insurance rate increases.
 Cars that have safety features like anti-lock brakes and airbags or other features like anti-theft protection can receive discounts on auto insurance.

-Insurers often run a credit check to determine whether you’re a high-risk or low-risk driver.
+Insurers run an insurance credit to determine whether you’re a high-risk or low-risk driver.
 You might need to raise your credit score to lower your insurance rate.
 Many insurers believe you’ll be more likely to file claims, inflate claims and/or commit insurance fraud if you have a credit score under 600 — that’s why they’ll often charge you a higher premium if your credit score is low.

 |Credit Score||Cheapest Provider||Rate for State Minimum Coverage|